 History of Defender of the Fatherland Day

-Defender of the Fatherland Day (or Men’s Day) is a truly Russian creation, first observed to mark the date of the creation of the Red (Soviet) Army in 1918.
-The holiday was originally known as Red Army Day, and then Soviet Army and Navy Day; in 2002 it was given its current name, Defender of the Fatherland Day by President Putin and declared an official public holiday.
+Defender of the Fatherland Day is a truly Russian invention, first observed to mark the date of the creation of the Red (Soviet) Army in 1918.
+The holiday was originally known as Red Army Day, and then Soviet Army and Navy Day; in 2002 it was given its current name and declared a state holiday by President Putin.

-In contrast to the public (military-centric) celebrations, private celebrations of “Defender of the Fatherland” Day are mostly not at all related to military achievements, unless an important man in one’s life is or has been a soldier.
+In contrast to the public (military-centric) ceremonies, private celebrations of Defender of the Fatherland Day are mostly unrelated to military achievements, unless an important man in one’s life is or has been a soldier.

-Important Men’s Day Words & Phrases
+Important Men’s Day Phrases

-- Happy men’s day: С Днём Мужчин! [s DNYOM muzhCHIN]
+- Happy men’s day: "С Днём Мужчин! [s DNYOM muzhCHIN]"

-- Happy February 23rd: C 23 (двадцать-третьим) Февраля! [s DVAdtsyat TRETyim fevraLYA]
+- Happy February 23: "C 23 (двадцать-третьим) Февраля! [s DVAdtsyat TRETyim fevraLYA]"